-Port fairy also has a great Golf Course situated right on the dunes of Port Fairy, on Woodbine Road.
+It also has a great Golf Course situated right on the dunes, on Woodbine Road.
 Where else can you play whilst viewing the spectacular Southern Ocean.
 Some might say A ‘magical’ experience, befitting the name.

 If you are after bike riding, it is home to the Port Fairy to Koroit to Warrnambool Rail trail.
 A 37km flat rail trail that ranges from Dirt, gravel and sealed sections.